WHAT TO DO IN INTERLAKEN – PLACES TO VISIT AND FUN ACTIVITIES

 Make Your Own Chocolate

 While Interlaken is best known as the adventure capital, you can also do some unique things that are not about crazy outdoor sports.
-I had not expected to do a chocolate workshop in Interlaken, and yet I did one – right in the center of Interlaken.Making your own chocolate – at Funky Chocolate, e.g., is not only a good thing to do in Interlaken on a rainy day.
-While it is a perfect activity for a rainy day, it is also good to do a very hot day and escape the heat for a bit.
+I had not expected to do a chocolate workshop in Interlaken, and yet I did one – right in the center of Interlaken.Making your own chocolate – e.g. at Funky Chocolate – is not only a good thing to do in Interlaken on a rainy day.
+It is also good activity if you want to escape the heat on a very hot day.

 Try Out High Ropes Adventure Park

-There are more fun things to do in Interlaken.
-What about jumping from platforms and soar through the air High Ropes Adventure Park in Interlaken?
+What about jumping from platforms and soaring through the air at High Ropes Adventure Park in Interlaken?
 It is basically a forest playground with wooden bridges, Tarzan swings, and zip lines.